boazbk/tcs/lec_01_introduction.md

 These types of questions are the topic of this course.

 In Computer Science parlance, a scheme such as the decimal (or sexadecimal) positional representation for numbers is known as a _data structure_, while the operations on this representations are known as _algorithms_.
-As we can see from this example, data structures and algorithm are useful beyond  just allowing us to do some things a little quicker.
+As we can see from this example, data structures and algorithms are useful beyond  just allowing us to do some things a little quicker.
 They  expand our vocabulary  and allow us to grasp concepts that otherwise would be beyond our comprehension.
 Structures from computer science, such as bits, strings, graphs, and even the notion of a program itself, as well as concepts such as universality and replication, have not just found practical uses but contributed a new language and a new way to view the world.